-It is also important to consider that persons with TBI may be at risk for subsequent falls due to balance, mobility, and cognitive impairments, as well as environmental challenges such as building infrastructure.
+It is important to consider that persons with TBI may be at risk for subsequent falls due to balance, mobility, and cognitive impairments, as well as environmental challenges such as building infrastructure.
 Coupled with the effects of aging, these risk factors may result in a patient sustaining yet another injury (Chan et al., 2013c).
-For more information on older age and ABI, please see Chapter 18.
+For more information on older age and ABI, please refer to the Older Adults and Acquired Brain Injury module.

-2.1.4 The Impact of ABI on Survivors and the Healthcare System
+2.3 The Impact of ABI on Survivors and the Healthcare System

-Assessing the impact that an ABI may have on individuals as they age is difficult as survivors can live for several decades post injury.
+Assessing the impact that an ABI may have on individuals as they age is difficult, as survivors can live for several decades post injury.
 This is particularly true for children and adolescents who sustain an injury.
-Unfortunately, longitudinal studies assessing the impact of the injury on the individual and their families are challenging due to the cost, and the number of participants lost to follow-up.
+Unfortunately, longitudinal studies assessing the impact of the injury on the individual and their families are challenging due to the cost and the number of participants lost to follow-up.

-Chen et al. studied direct costs - emergency department visit, acute care admission, inpatient rehabilitation stay, complex continuing care stay, home care services and physician visits - from the government payer's perspective for ABI patients discharged from Ontario acute care hospitals between 2004 and 2008.
-Total medical costs in the first year of follow up amounted to approximately \$120.7 million for TBI patients and \$368.7 million for nTBI patients; the most significant cost during the first year was the acute care stay.
-This translates into a mean cost during the first year of \$32,132 per TBI patient and \$38,018 per nTBI patient (Chen et al., 2012a).
+Chen et al. (2012a) studied direct costs - emergency department visits, acute care admissions, inpatient rehabilitation stays, complex continuing care stays, home care services and physician visits - from the government payer's perspective for patients with ABI discharged from Ontario acute care hospitals between 2004 and 2008.
+Total medical costs in the first year of follow up amounted to approximately \$120.7 million for patients with TBI and \$368.7 million for the nTBI population.
+However, the most significant cost during the first year was the acute care stay.
+This translates into a mean cost during the first year of \$32,132 per patient with TBI and \$38,018 per patient with nTBI (Chen et al., 2012a).
 It is important to note that this study did not account for any indirect or directs costs to the patient or family such as lost income or out-of-pocket expenses.
 Most costs were incurred during the first follow up year; however, patients continued to require regular use of health care resources during the second and third year post ABI.

-ABI is costly to the healthcare system, and unfortunately some costs are the result of alternative level of care (ALC) days.
-ALC is when patients occupy hospital beds even when they do not require the level of intensity of resources/services being provided in that particular care setting (Chen et al., 2012b) for example, this commonly occurs while patients are awaiting a placement in a long-term care facility.
-In Ontario, during fiscal years 2007/08 to 2009/10, the total number of days spent as ALC increased from 15,606 to 22,637 among TBI patients and from 39,918 to 48,267 among nTBI patients (Chen et al., 2012).
+ABI is costly to the healthcare system and unfortunately some costs are the result of alternative level of care (ALC) days.
+ALC is when patients occupy hospital beds even when they do not require the level of intensity of resources/services being provided in that particular care setting (Chen et al., 2012b).
+For example, this commonly occurs while patients are awaiting a placement in a long-term care facility.
+In Ontario, during fiscal years 2007/08 to 2009/10, the total number of days spent as ALC increased from 15,606 to 22,637 among patients with TBI and from 39,918 to 48,267 among patients with nTBI (Chen et al., 2012c).
 This study also showed increased odds of having an ALC day was associated with increasing patient age, female sex, psychiatric comorbidity, and having been injured in an MVC.

 Furthermore, the use of health care resources may also depend on multiple other factors.
 Fu et al. (2015) found, in Canada, there was a 29% increase in fall-related hospitalization rates among those aged 65 years or older with TBI between the years 2006 and 2011.
-Hammond et al. (2015) identified a 28% rehospitalization rate during the first 9 months following TBI rehabilitation discharge; older age at the time of injury, number of previous brain injuries, greater non-brain injury severity of illness score, and history of seizure before or during inpatient rehabilitation were all predictors of experiencing $\geq 1$ rehospitalization.
+Hammond et al. (2015) identified a 28% rehospitalization rate during the first 9 months following TBI rehabilitation discharge; older age at the time of injury, number of previous brain injuries, greater non-brain injury severity of illness score, and history of seizure before or during inpatient rehabilitation were all predictors of experiencing ≥ 1 rehospitalization.
 Rural residence and psychiatric comorbidity have also been shown to be predictors of rehospitalization (Saverino et al., 2016).